 Note: The example connector uses port number 3700.
 Ensure that no other processes are using this port number before you start the connector.

-- a) In a command prompt, navigate to the toolkit\examples\connectors\exampleconnector directory. - b) To install the dependencies that are required for the example connector, run the following command:
+- a.
+Open another command prompt, separate from the one where you ran the deployExample command. - b.
+To download and run the package that contains the example connector, execute the following command: